resourcepool/save-lora-trainer/resources/docs/docs/index.md

 Well, let's hope the answer is yes, because your survival depends on it.

+## Before your Start

+ 1. Register your team and your device on [https://www.save-lora.takima.io](https://www.save-lora.takima.io)
+ 2. Change your configuration in **chapter1/src/conf.js** and **chapter2/src/conf.js** with the elements provided on team creation

 **Hack Gotham City's LoRa Network**

 [Chapter one steps are available here](ch1-rescue-hacker.md)